metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/srs/using-srs.md

 and
 [item records](https://github.com/folio-org/mod-inventory-storage/blob/master/ramls/item.json).

-However, many libraries remain wedded to [MARC records](https://en.wikipedia.org/wiki/MARC_standards), a standard from the 1960s that has comfortably outlives many of the citics who have pronounced its death over the years.
+However, many libraries remain wedded to [MARC records](https://en.wikipedia.org/wiki/MARC_standards), a standard from the 1960s that has comfortably outlived many of the citics who have pronounced its death over the years.
 FOLIO therefore provides a Source Record Storage (SRS) facility.
 Using this, MARC records may be uploaded to a FOLIO service.
 When this upload is performed using
 [`mod-data-import`](https://github.com/folio-org/mod-data-import),
 the records are automatically converted into instance records which are inked to the source records -- the latter being retained by the system and remaining the version of record.